G-Research/consuldotnet/README.md

 This creates a 1-server cluster that operates in "dev" mode (does not write data to disk) and listens on `127.0.0.1:8500`.

-Once Consul is running (you'll see something like `consul: cluster leadership acquired`) in your command prompt, then do the following steps in your project.
+Once Consul is running (you'll see something like `==> Consul agent running!`) in your command prompt, then do the following steps in your project.

 Add a reference to the Consul library and add a using statement: